digital-culture-seminar/hunterstabler_poetry_repo/README.md

 # Digital Culture Poet
 ## Artist Statement

+I am using a Markov Generator to create a poem that uses many Keats' poems and one of my poems as the source of text.
+I will experiment with weighting the libraries to get desirable results that reflect the style of both poets.
+Currently the flavor favors Keats because there is just so much more Keats material that the generator is sourcing from.

+non working model for other idea:
 I would like to create a poem generator that randomly inserts elements into a multi-sentence composed poem.
 The generator would add nouns, pronouns, interjections, verbs, adverbs, adjectives, and prepositions from libraries of these forms of speech that I have curated.
 I would like to maintain control over the composition and tone of the poem by dictating its structure and dictating the words that are present in the libraries.
 The elements that are left to programmatic chance and random associative meaning within the poem will be controlled by random number generation that decides which particular nouns, verbs, adjectives, etc get paired together within the composed poem sentences and lines.